markwragg/PowerShell-Lumos/README.md

 On MacOS Mojave, using `Invoke-Lumos` with no switches will switch the theme to its alternate, i.e if it's Light it will switch to Dark and if Dark switch to Light.

+You can also simply use the alias `Lumos`.

 You can explicitly specify whether you want the Dark or Light modes on both Windows 10 and MacOS Mojave with the following switches:

 ```PowerShell